Lake Apopka Wildlife Drive Birding Hotspot

 The Lake Apopka Loop Trail covers more than 20 miles, much of it on the lake’s edge.
 Planned as a trail that will circumnavigate Lake Apopka one day, the loop trail currently is an out-and-back trail on the northern half of the lake.
 The trailheads for the Loop Trail are the Green Mountain, North Shore/McDonald Canal boat ramp and Magnolia Park.
 A port-a-let is available on the trail at the historic pump house.

-Perhaps the easiest starting point for those driving is the wildlife drive entrance at Magnolia Park at 2850 Lust Rd (off South Binion Rd)
+Perhaps the easiest starting point for the wildlife drive entrance at Magnolia Park at 2850 Lust Rd (off South Binion Rd)

 Apopka, 32703.
 See the wildlife trail map.
 An audio guide for the North Shore wildlife drive loop is available here.